VinayakRaoDikshit/VinayakRaoDikshit/README.md

   <!--   ![Visitor Count](https://profile-counter.glitch.me/VinayakRaoDikshit/count.svg)  -->

-I am an aspiring computer science engineer, currently in my prefinal year.
+I am a computer science engineer, graduated in 2024.
 I have a vehement passion to customise and tinker with technology be it software or hardware :monocle_face:.
 Always on the voyage to explore :surfing_man: new stuff in the Science and Technology domain.
 Looking forward to add value :smile: and give back to the community here on GitHub :v:.

 More about me :man_technologist: ......